niftools/blender_niftools_addon/docs/user/features/collisions.rst

 Box Collision
 ~~~~~~~~~~~~~
-.. _example-box-collison:
+.. _collison-box:

-#. :ref:`Create a single sided cube <features-example-geometry>`
-   as explained before.

-#. :ref:`Create another single sided cube <features-example-geometry>`
-   as explained before.
+#. :ref:`Create your mesh-object <geometry-mesh>` as explained before.

 #.
-Select the second newly created cube and rename it, like 'CollisionBox' via the Object panel
+Create another mesh-object to represent our collision shape, a primitive cube(prim-cube) is highly recommended.

 #.
-In the Object panel, under Display, select Type and change it to **Wire**, this will make it easier to find.
+Rename the prim-cube via the Object panel, eg. 'CollisionBox'

 #.
 Scale the collision cube 'CollisionBox' to the size wanted.

-#. :ref:`Add physics to our collision cube 'CollisionBox' <example-box-collison>`.
+#. :ref:`Add physics to our collision cube 'CollisionBox' <collison-settings>`.

 Box Collision Notes
 +++++++++++++++++++